This article was last updated on 30 May 2025.

 Most consulting firms don’t fail because of market conditions.
-They fail because they create their underperformance, one improvisation at a time.
+They fail because they create their underperformance, one step at a time.

 Over the past years, we have worked with a few dozen such consulting firms.
-This improvisation comes in different forms:
+This self-sabotage comes in different forms:

-They start by selling 'what they do': "We do strategy, research, org design, digital roadmaps, workshops, process redesign" (to name a few).
-It's all capability talk.
+They sell 'what they do': "We do strategy, research, org design, digital roadmaps, workshops, process redesign" (to name a few).
+In short, they are selling capabilities: "We do X".

 At some point, the firm becomes a machine that sells more and more of that capability, regardless of whether clients need it.